-In Darryl began experiencing a variety of symptoms that he didn’t know how to deal with.
+Later, in 1998 Darryl began experiencing a variety of symptoms that he didn’t know how to deal with.
 Before long they overwhelmed him and his world shattered as he lost everything he had worked so hard throughout his life to achieve – his job, his car, and his home.
 He looked to his family to help keep his head above water, but after just a short time, Darryl lost both of his parents as well.
 With no other options left for him, Darryl became homeless and began travelling throughout the country, never staying in a single place for very long, and continuing to struggle with the overwhelming symptoms.

 Eventually Darryl found himself in San Luis Obispo and decided it was time to reach out for help.
 He realized that he couldn’t go on like this anymore.
 He began the long process of finding a correct diagnosis, which would be the first step in finding a treatment that would help him regain his life.
 Along the way, a lot of scary names were given to the list of symptoms he was experiencing, names like bipolar disorder, schizophrenia, post-traumatic stress disorder, and schizoaffective disorder.
 Working with his care team, he slowly started to learn ways to manage his illness.